 The Operations branch oversees the specialized investigative and prosecutorial units in the Chief State's Attorney's Office.
 These units are equipped to investigate and prosecute matters that involve more than one Judicial District, or which require specialized skills and/or highly technical resources that are not generally available in the local State's Attorney's office.
 Each bureau is headed by a Supervisory Assistant State's Attorney.

-Chief State's Attorney Kevin T. Kane is responsible for overall administration of the Division of Criminal Justice.
+Chief State's Attorney Richard J. Colangelo, Jr., is responsible for overall administration of the Division of Criminal Justice.

 John J. Russotto is Deputy Chief State's Attorney for Administration, Personnel and Finance.
 He oversees the Division units responsible for Financial and Administrative Services, Information Technology, Human Resources, Affirmative Action, Division of Criminal Justice offices and facilities, and Grants and Contracts.